Eating Diner

-Even though you know that it is unhealthy to overeat, it can be a difficult habit to stop.
+Even though you know that binge eating is unhealthy, it can be a difficult habit to stop.
 Overeating can become such a routine part of your day that you may not know how to break the cycle.
-People overeat for many different reasons, and taking control of this problem can seem overwhelming.
+People overeat due to emotional eating, binge eating, mindful eating, and stress eating, and taking control of this problem can seem overwhelming.
 You may not even know where to start.
 Below are 12 tips to help you on your path.

 1. Do not deprive yourself